-EASA Form 123 - Standard Change/Standard Repair (SC/SR) embodiment record 1.
+EA SA Form 123 - Standard Change/Standard Repair (SC/SR) embodiment record 1.
 SC/SR number(s): 2.
 SC/SR title & description: 3.
 Applicability: 4.
 List of parts (description/Part-No/Qty): 5.
 Operational limitations/affected aircraft manuals.
-Copies of these manuals are pr owner: ovided to the aircraft 6.
-Documents used for the development and embodiment of this SC/SR: Copies of the documents marked with an asterisk are handed to the aircraft owner.
+Copies of these manuals are prowner: ovided to the aircraft Documents used for the development and embodiment of this SC/SR: opies of the documents marked with an asterisk are handed to the aircraft owner.
 7. Instructions for continuing airworthiness.
 Copies of these manuals are provided to the aircraft owner: 8.
 Other information: 9a.
-This SC complies with the criteria established in 21.A.90B(a) and with the rel CS-STAN. levant paragraphs of 9b.
-This SR complies with the criteria established in 21.A.431B(a) and with the r CS-STAN. elevant paragraphs of
+This SC complies with the criteria established in 21.A.90B(a) and with the rel CS-STAN. evant paragraphs of 9b This SR complies with the criteria established in 21.A.431B(a) and with the re CS-STAN. elevant paragraphs of

 10. Date of SC/SR embodiment: 11.
-Identification data and signature of the person responsible for the embodiment of the SC/SR: 12 Signature of the aircraft owner.
-This s signature attests that all relevant documentation is handed over from the issuer of this form to the a impact or limitations on operations or additional continuing airworthiness requirements which may odiment of the change/repair.
+Identification data and signature of the person responsible for the embodiment of the SC/SR: 12.
+Signature of the aircraft owner.
+This signature attests that all relevant documentation is handed over from the issuer of this form to the aircraft owner, and, therefore, the latter becomes aware of any impact or limitations on operations or additional continuing airworthiness requirements which may apply to the aircraft due to the embodiment of the change/repair.